mooffie/mc/src/lua/doc/HACKING.md

 **LOW-LEVEL**

-If your source file uses Lua's API (things like lua_xxx()), you need to include src/lua/capi.h.
+If your source file uses Lua's API (things like lua_xxx() or luaX_xxx()), you need to include lib/lua/capi.h.
 This file pulls-in the Lua engine's header files.
 It also provides some convenience functions.

 **HI-LEVEL**

-You'll notice, however, that most source files outside the src/lua folder don't use src/lua/capi.h.
-They use the higher-level API in src/lua/plumbing.h.
+You'll notice, however, that most source files (except Lua modules) don't use lib/lua/capi.h.
+They use the higher-level APIs in either:

+* lib/scripting.h (language neutral)
+* lib/lua/plumbing.h (Lua specific)

 Makefile.am's
 -------------

-If a makefile's sources include (directly or indirectly) src/lua/capi.h, then you need to add LUA_CFLAGS to AM_CPPFLAGS:
+If a makefile's sources #include lib/lua/capi.h, then you need to add LUA_CFLAGS to AM_CPPFLAGS:

     AM_CPPFLAGS = ... $(LUA_CFLAGS)